DigitalSlideArchive/DSA-WSI-DeID/docs/INSTALL.rst

 Installation
 ============

-See README.rst for high level information about how to navigate the full documentation.
+See `README.rst <../README.rst>`_ for high level information about how to navigate the full documentation.

 Prerequisites
 -------------